Volume Two

 "Yeah, go for it."

-In this way, several dozen cargo beds were transported to the arena.
+And so, several dozen cargo beds were hauled to the arena.

-Similar to the gatekeepers, the town's residents were also accustomed to the rush due to the construction rush that had recently completed.
+Like the gatekeepers, the town's residents had grown accustomed to the rush from the recently completed construction.

-Although there were people who eyed the covered cargo beds, not one held any misgivings towards their contents, nor anyone who suspected anything amiss.
+There were people who eyed the covered cargo beds, but not one held any misgivings about their contents, and no one suspected anything amiss.

-Almost exactly opposite the large front gate that faced the main street was a large, transport-use door with three areas set up to be used.
+Almost directly opposite the large front gate that faced the main street was a large transport door with three loading areas set up.

-Although there was the transport-use door, there weren't any merchants going out of their way behind the building when it wasn't even open yet.
-Simultaneously, this also served as proof that there weren't any shops who had gotten to the point of needing heavy machinery installed using those entrances.
+Even with the transport door there, no merchant would go out of their way to circle around behind a building that wasn't even open yet.
+That also served as proof that no shop had reached the point of needing heavy machinery installed through those entrances.

-However, there were several cargo beds being carried into that delivery entrance.
+However, several cargo beds were being carried into that very delivery entrance.

-With his face well known in the area, people didn't bat an eyelash at the sight of him transporting goods inside as they carried on about their work.
+With his face well known in the area, no one batted an eye at the sight of him hauling goods inside as they went about their work.

 Several contractors, a lack of recognition by craftsmen.

-Reliance one gained by masquerading a disguise over a long period of time.
+The trust one gained by maintaining a disguise over a long period.

-The youth utilized them, neither too much nor too little.
+The youth made use of them, neither too much nor too little.

 "That went pretty smoothly."